-Simple theoretical considerations suggest that when agglomeration increases productivity and when local wages and local prices are set competitively, denser areas should exhibit higher wages and higher prices for nontradables.
+Simple theoretical considerations as suggested by the Roback (1982) model imply that when agglomeration increases productivity and when local wages and local prices are set competitively, denser areas should exhibit higher wages and higher prices for nontradables.
 Imposing uniform wages across locations can lead to a higher pressure on local prices for nontradables, as these goods capitalize all the agglomeration gains (Dalmazzo and de Blasio, 2011).
 Uniform wages can also reduce mobility across cities.
 This is consistent with the fact that labor mobility is indeed low in Italy (Faini, Galli, Gennari, and Rossi, 1997) and that economic activity in Italy is less concentrated than in some other countries.
 For instance, the four most populated Italian cities host less than 20% of the national population whereas in the UK or France, the same proportion is attained by the largest city only.15

 Finally, we note that the regressions reported in tables 2 and 3 follow the current practice in agglomeration work and focus mostly on gains from agglomerations that take place across sectors (e.g., Ciccone and Hall, 1996, Combes et al., 2010).
-The generally insignificant coefficient on industrial districts and the results in column 7 of table 3 (where we restrict our sample of firms to manufacturing) relative to the other columns of the same table are not supportive of major agglomeration effects within sectors.
-In regressions not reported here, we experimented extensively with agglomeration effects at the sector level using the share of workers employed in the same
+The generally insignificant coefficient